jhipster/jhipster-dotnetcore/CONTRIBUTING.md

     git branch -D my-fix-branch
     ```

--   Update your master with the latest upstream version:
+-   Update your main with the latest upstream version:

     ```shell
-    git pull --ff upstream master
+    git pull --ff upstream main
     ```

 ## <a name="setup"></a> Generator development setup